 Introduction

-Changes underlying evolutionary response to a new environment can differ depending on the genetic architecture of the traits under selection.
-For traits with simple genetic architectures, controlled by few genes, we would expect to see selective sweeps, in which a positively selected allele rapidly goes to fixation and leaves a detectable signature in the surrounding genomic regions (Pavlidis & Alachiotis, 2017; Smith & Haigh, 1974).
-Interest in finding the causal allele responsible for a phenotype has caused a bias for this type of selective response in the literature (Pritchard & Di Rienzo, 2010), and we have cataloged several positively selected genes in humans (Akey, 2009) and other species (Feder et al., 2016; Garud et al., 2015; Ihle et al., 2006).
+Genetic changes underlying evolutionary response to a new environment can differ depending on the genetic architecture of the traits under selection.
+For traits with simple genetic architectures, controlled by few genes with large allelic effect sizes, we would expect to see selective sweeps, in which a positively selected allele rapidly goes to fixation and leaves a detectable signature in the surrounding genomic regions (Pavlidis & Alachiotis, 2017; Smith & Haigh, 1974).
+Interest in finding the causal allele responsible for a phenotype has caused a bias for this type of selective response in the literature (Pritchard & Di Rienzo, 2010; Hopi Hoekstra?), and we have cataloged several positively selected genes in humans (Akey, 2009) and other species (Feder et al., 2016; Garud et al., 2015; Ihle et al., 2006).
 In contrast, for traits that are controlled by many genes, quantitative genetic theory predicts that selection response is generated by more subtle changes across the allele frequency of many loci (Chevin & Hospital, 2008; Jain & Stephan, 2017), and indeed many have argued that this is a much more prevalent form of selection response than sweeps (Barghi et al., 2020; Pritchard et al., 2010; Rockman, 2012).
 If much of the selection response for complex traits is due to polygenic shifts rather than selective sweeps, the long list of sweep-like selection signatures that have been reported to date might represent the exception rather than the rule.

 There is more to genetic architecture than the number of loci affecting a trait (Hansen, 2006).
 Gene-by-gene (epistatic) and gene-by-environment interactions both contribute to genetic variation, and can be leveraged in response to selection.
-The extend to which epistasis is important for polygenic response is still an open question (Crow, 2010; Hansen, 2013; Phillips, 2008; Weinreich et al., 2013), but more recent focus on several traits and multivariate responses to selection has provided a large number of possible ways for epistatic interaction to contribute to evolutionary response (Pavlicev et al., 2010; Wolf et al., 2005).
-Given the possibility that epistasis contributes appreciably to adaptation, we argue that under fitness epistasis, polygenic selection response should result in two observable patterns: 1) a correlation between the allele frequencies at interacting loci - changes in allele frequency at one locus is accompanied by corresponding changes at the (unlinked) interacting locus; 2) the emergence of gametic disequilibrium in adapted populations, as allelic combinations are selected for or against, resulting in deviations from Mendelian proportions between pairs of unlinked loci (Boyrie et al., 2021).
+The extent to which epistasis is important for polygenic response is still an open question (Crow, 2010; Hansen, 2013; Phillips, 2008; Weinreich et al., 2013), but more recent focus on several traits and multivariate responses to selection has provided a large number of possible ways for epistatic interaction to contribute to evolutionary response (Pavlicev et al., 2010; Wolf et al., 2005).
+Given the possibility that epistasis contributes appreciably to adaptation, we argue that polygenic selection response should result in two observable patterns when epistasis is present: 1) a correlation between the allele frequencies at interacting loci (i.e. changes in allele frequency at one locus is accompanied by corresponding changes at the interacting locus; 2) the emergence of gametic disequilibrium in adapted populations, as allelic combinations are selected for or against, resulting in deviations from Mendelian proportions between pairs of unlinked loci (Boyrie et al., 2021).

 Identifying these signatures of polygenic and epistatic response to selection is a challenging problem, and Evolve and Resequence (E&R) experiments have emerged as a natural and powerful tool for investigating these questions (Barghi et al., 2020).
 By exposing populations to a stressful treatment condition and keeping them in this environment for several generations we are able to track the resulting changes in genetic composition due to selection.
 By tracking allele frequencies though time in both selected and control populations, we can distinguish the effects related to adaptation to laboratory conditions and the effects of the selective stress to which treatment populations are exposed.
 The environmental change caused by the exposure to stress also opens the possibility for new gene combinations to come under selection (Das et al., 2020; Ogbunugafor, 2022), allowing us to search for the signatures of selection on epistatic combinations that are advantageous in the new environment.